Abdul Latif Sharif: Imputation for sexual abuse

 Because of these charges, Sharif was deported from the United States.

 Murders

 Sharif's first murder was alleged to have occurred in Mexico in March 1995.
 But there were indications that suggest he was molded into the serial killer profile by the Chihuahua Attorney General's Office merely as a scapegoat.
 There were some suspicions that he may have begun killing while residing in Pennsylvania, from 1978 to 1981, where the unresolved disappearances of several women occurred.
 However, it was then established that Sharif was not connected to these events.

-Upon his arrival in Mexico in 1994, Sharif stayed in the luxurious and exclusive Rinconadas de San Marcos neighborhood of Ciudad Juárez, with all-expense paid for by the company he was working for.
-Sharif was known to be a distinguished and brilliant chemist and during this time, he patented 25 chemical formulas.
-Somewhere between 1994 and 1995 was when it was presumed that he started his prolific career as a serial killer.
+Upon his arrival in Mexico in 1994, Sharif stayed in the affluent Rinconadas de San Marcos neighborhood of Ciudad Juárez, with expenses paid for by the company he was working for.
+Sharif was known to be a skilled chemist and during this time, he patented 25 chemical formulas.
+It was presumed that he started his prolific career as a serial killer somewhere between 1994 and 1995.